noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 - aka instance diagrams
 - depicts snapshots of instances of objects in a system at a point in time
+  - i.e. to visual the state of a system at a specific point in time
+  - as opposed to modeling classes, interfaces, etc, you are modeling specific manifestations of these objects
+- only represent the structural aspect of instances
+  - thus you shouldnt list any methods when detailing the slots/attributes

+- key elements
+  - objects
+    - indicated by name:parentClassOrWhatever with an underline
+  - slots/attributes + values
+    - only list the slots + values of those attributes that are important at that point in time
+    - ^ no need to relist everything from the class diagram
+  - relationships amongs other instances at a specific point in time
+    - same notation as class diagrams, but again, focused specifically at that point in time

 ### behavior diagrams